Cast iron cooking gear is durable. With proper care, it will last practically forever.

 - Rub the pan inside and out with a layer of neutral oil

-- Wipe off any excess oil.
+- Wipe off all excess oil.
 You want a thin coat

 - Bake the pan upside down on a middle or upper rack for at least an hour